-Depending on the severity of the car accident, there are some things that you may be able to do to help your case.
+Depending on the severity of the car crash, there are some things that you may be able to do to help your case.
 Here’s a short list:

 - Call the police and ambulance.

-- Take photographs: Take photographs of your car, the car that hit you, the driver of the car that hit you, any witnesses, and the license plates of cars with drivers or passengers who may have witnessed the collision.
+- Take photographs: Take pictures of your car, the car that hit you, the driver of the car that hit you, any witnesses, and the license plates of cars with drivers or passengers who may have seen the collision.

 - Get contact information for witnesses: Some people don’t like to stick around after an accident, especially if they think other people are taking care of the situation.
 In some cases, though, independent witness testimony can be crucial to proving your claim.
 Try to get as much contact information from witnesses as possible.

-- Call a lawyer: It’s a good idea to get a consultation with a lawyer fairly quickly, if only so you know what the deadlines are.
+- Call a lawyer: It’s a good idea to get a consultation with an attorney fairly quickly if only so you know what the deadlines are.
 In Maryland, like all states, there are deadlines to file lawsuits and notice requirements.
-In some situations, you may have to give formal, written and technical notice to some entity (like a local city government) within 180 days (or other time period) after the accident.
-Sometimes it is hard to know if a local government or other notice-requiring entity was involved in your accident, so you should contact a lawyer to check.
+In some situations, you may have to give formal, written and technical notice to some entity (like a local city government) within 180 days (or another period) after the accident.
+Sometimes it is hard to know if a local government or other notice requiring entity was involved in your accident, so you should contact a lawyer to check.

 We offer consultations that are convenient to you—you can meet us in our office, call us over the phone, or we can arrange some other location.
 There are some things you should try to bring with you:

-- Photographs: of the scene, the cars, the drivers, witnesses, your injuries (if visible) or anything else important to the case
+- Photographs: of the scene, the cars, the drivers, witnesses, your injuries (if visible) or anything else critical to the case

 - Contact information: of everyone who was involved or witnessed the accident